tsujamin/srs-hhvm-notebook/presentation.md

 ------------------

 - Again shows that the removal of reference counting results in longer execution times

+##Why Did This Happen?
+ - Remains uncertain
+ - Benchmark chosen not representative of real PHP workload?
+ - Copy on Write behaviour?

+##Copy on Write
+ - As previously mentioned, copy on write requires exact reference counts
+ - ArrayData and StringData mutation behaviour based on the `hasMultipleRefs()` call (which is inaccurate in [hhvmbumpnocount][hhvmbumpnocount] build)
+ - Over zealous copying may have occurred on mutation, resulting in performance penalty
+ - Could be confirmed by profiling and comparing memory usage of [hhvmbump][hhvmbump] and [hhvmbumpnocount][hhvmbumpnocount]

+##Further Work
+Due to time constraints, several questions and problems remain unsolved:

+ - Identify source of negative result
+ - Re-run benchmark with Copy on Assignment semantics (potential method for previous point)
+ - Benchmark true request based GC (This was attempted early on before focus shifted to reference counting)
+ - Analyse the relationship between memory usage and response time (these modifications begin make memory a player in processing bottlenecks)

 #Physical Memory Profile (Jan Zimmer)